SkylineCommunications/Skyline.DataMiner.CICD.Tools.DataMinerDeploy/CICD.Tools.DataminerDeploy/README.md

 ## About

-Deploys a package to DataMiner from the catalog or directly.
+Deploys a package to DataMiner from the cloud or directly from a local artifact.

+> **Note**
+> Deployment from the cloud currently only works for private artifacts.
+Meaning you need to use an agent key of the same organization (admin.dataminer.services) that was used to perform the upload.

 ### About DataMiner